Measuring Name Concentrations through Deep Learning: Deep Learning Name Concentration Risk

 \subsubsection{Accuracy of the Neural Network}

 To test the approximation accuracy of the proposed NN approach, we compare the output of the NN-based GA with the first order approximation from \eqref{equ GA 1st order actuarial} as well as with the outcome of MC simulations with $1~000~000$ simulations.
 To this end, we sample $1000$ input vectors according to the procedure described in Section \ref{sec training actuarial}.
 For each of the inputs we compute the GA according to each of the three approaches.
 Note that in the asymptotic GA, we use the same factor loadings $\omega_n$ for the calculation of the UL capital $\mathcal{K}_n$ as in the two other approaches, i.e., we implicitly set the factor loadings such that the UL capital in the CreditRisk$^+$ setting and the IRB approach are identical.
 The confidence level is set to $q=0.999$.
-Our results are summarized in Table \ref{tbl_results_GA_NN_actuarial_0999} and Figure \ref{fig_exa_approx_actuarial_0999} and indicate a much smaller prediction error for the NN-based GA than for the first order GA approximation with mean error being about 9 times larger for the latter.
-In Table~\ref{tbl_results_GA_NN_actuarial_2_099}, we only consider those portfolios with less than $25$ obligors.
-Here the prediction error is more than 11 times larger for $GA^{\rm 1st,act}$ than for $GA^{\rm NN,act}$.
+Our results are summarized in Table \ref{tbl_results_GA_NN_mtm_0999} (columns 1 and 2) and Figure \ref{fig_exa_approx_actuarial_0999} and indicate a much smaller prediction error for the NN-based GA than for the first order GA approximation with mean error being about 9 times larger for the latter.
 This documents that the NN approach clearly outperforms the approximation from \eqref{equ GA 1st order actuarial} in terms of approximation error and shows the importance of carefully selecting the correct method to compute GAs in small portfolios.